Bogotá is a huge Colombian city, with a population of about 8.8 million people.

 Considering the fact that Bogotá has become a great tourist destination and one of the most visited cities in Colombia, authorities tend to make Bogotá an even safer and better city for tourist, so the introduction of police patrols during the night and the transport development enable travelers to enjoy the vibrant nightlife and culture in Bogotá without worrying about their safety.

 - Visas - The only documentation that you need when visiting Bogotá for less than 90 days is the valid passport.
 However, there are countries whose citizens must apply for a visa at the Colombian consulate in their home country.
 To find out whether you need a visa or not, you can visit certain websites and get all the necessary information.

 - Currency - The official currency in Colombia is the Colombian peso and tourists can easily exchange money in the exchange offices in Bogotá.
 Bear in mind that most banks do not exchange money.
-ATMs are available throughout the city, but it is advisable to use those ones in shopping centers or inside banks rather than those in the street.
+ATMs are available throughout the city, but it is advisable to use those in shopping centers or inside banks rather than those in the street.

 - Weather - Bogotá has a subtropical highland climate because it is located on a high plateau in the Northern Andes Mountains.
-This means that it is cool during the day with the average temperature from 6 to 19 °C on sunny days.
+This means that it is cool during the day with an average temperature from 6 to 19 °C on sunny days.
 The rainy season is from May to November.

 - Airports - The major and busiest airport in Bogotá is El Dorado International Airport which is 20 minutes away from the city center by taxi.
 Other alternative airports when coming to Colombia are José María Córdova International Airport and Rafael Núñez International Airport.